elifintizamoglu/FlightSearchApi/src/main/java/com/elifintizam/FlightSearchApi/README.md

 # Flight Search API

-Flight Search API is a backend API that I developed using Spring Boot and PostgreSQL for the Amadeus Case Study.
+The Flight Search API is a backend API that I developed using Spring Boot and PostgreSQL for the Amadeus Case Study.

-### It has:
+#### It has:
 - CRUD operations.
-- One way and two way flight search operation.
+- One-way and two-way flight search operations.
-- A scheduled job that fetch flight data from mock api.
+- A scheduled job that fetches flight data from a mock API.
 - Authentication configurations.
 - API documentation with Swagger.

-## API Usage
+- API Usage

-All operation paths, flight search requests and responses added as screenshots from swagger.
+All operation paths, flight search requests, and responses were added as screenshots from Swagger.
 Other requests will be described.

-To try requests yourself please clone this repository to your computer, open it in your IDE, download dependencies by running command:
+To try requests yourself, please clone this repository to your computer, open it in your IDE, and download dependencies by running the following command for Linux / macOS:
 ```bash
   ./mvnw clean install
 ```